Monaco

 (1)

 Some say that one day is enough for a visit to Monaco.
-I don’t agree because Monaco has much more to offer than the casino and the palace.
-In this article, too, I can only mention a few of the sights and you can only experience the flair that the city exudes if you walk through the streets of the individual districts and let yourself be carried away by the vibe of this city with its many faces.
+I’m afraid I have to disagree because Monaco has much more to offer than the casino and the palace.
+In this article, too, I can only mention a few of the sights, and you can only experience the flair that the city exudes if you walk through the streets of the individual districts and let yourself be carried away by the vibe of this city with its many faces.
 But here are the sights that you should definitely see during a visit to Monaco.

 Streets of Monaco